- About Us

 Often a large portion of an IT product’s total carbon footprint is emitted during the manufacture and transport of the product.
 This “embedded” carbon is often difficult to obtain in a large, multi-tiered supply chains such as those used to manufacture IT products.
 Therefore, it is very important to improve data collection within an organization’s supply chain in order to better understand a product’s embedded carbon.

-This is the aim of a new method for calculating carbon data, produced in collaboration between member companies of the Responsible Business Alliance – of which HP is a founding member – and the Massachusetts Institute of Technology.
+This is the aim of a new method for calculating carbon data, produced in collaboration between member companies of the Electronic Industry Citizenship Coalition – of which HP is a founding member – and the Massachusetts Institute of Technology.
 The approach includes standardized, product-specific allocation methods that link facility-wide carbon data to the specific product types manufactured within that facility.
 The paper that presents this method, Product Carbon Footprinting Allocation Project Results, provides readers with state-of-the-art allocation methods for several IT product subassemblies: ICs, LCDs, PCAs, HDDs and PCBs.

 - Introduction contributed by Alexandra B. Degher, PhD, Hewlett-Packard Company